St Florent & Oletta

 Plage de Barcaggio

-The most northern beach of the island is often windy but has lovely white sand.
+Plage de Barcaggio is the most northern beach of the island and is often windy but has lovely white sand.

 Anilah | Shutterstock

 Located 2.5km north of Macinaggio at the end of a dirt road is the sandy and clean Plage de Tamarone, boasting deep and clear waters.
 From Macinaggio car park, various walks are marked which take you through the Site Naturel de la Capandula.
 This reserve also includes the islands off the coast, which you will be able see.
 There is a coastal walk (sentier des douaniers) leading to Barcaggio (3-4 hours one way) and also a shorter 1 hour 30 minutes circuit that takes in many of the highlights and leads to a second beach called Plage des Iles.

 Plage de Porticciolo